 Potato lovers, rejoice!
-Here’s one more tasty way to prepare your favorite spuds.
-These red mashed potatoes made in the slow cooker are the perfect fix-and-forget side dish — and the perfect comfort food!
+Here’s one more tasty way to prepare your favorite spuds!
+These creamy cottage cheese mashed potatoes can be made in the slow cooker for a fix-and-forget side dish.

 Garlic: Five cloves of finely chopped garlic adds that spicy zing we all love so much.

 Olive oil: Use a good quality extra virgin olive oil.
 The recipe calls for 3 tablespoons, but the flavor of the oil will shine through.

 Water & Milk: Use 1/2 cup each of water and milk to help smooth out the dish.

 Cottage cheese: Whipped cottage cheese adds richness to the mashed potatoes, as well as protein.